rambler-ios/team/processes/code-styles/swift/swift-style-guide-en.md

 * **3.6** Separate constants usage on a class basis.
 Use project/module-level constant only when neccesary and when unable to find appropriate class for them.

-* **3.8** When using module-level constants try to group them into groups by their sematics.
+* **3.8** When using module-level constants try to group them into groups by their semantics.
 I.e UIConstant, APIConstant.
 Discuss on using single global namespace for all module-level constants such as Constant.

 * **3.9** For generics and associated types, use a `PascalCase` word that describes the generic.
 If this word clashes with a protocol that it conforms to or a superclass that it subclasses, you can append a `Type` suffix to the associated type or generic name.